Development charges

 - fire services

-- parks and major indoor recreation
+- parks and major indoor recreation facilities

-- growth and engineering studies
+- development-related studies

-- roads and related transportation
+- roads and related transportation services

 - water supply and wastewater